Nevenall/sufficient-reason/System/Magick.md

   These complications can be quite varied, but reality's favorite tactic is to punish mages with its own scientific paradigm.

   ?
-  can opporunties rolled by mages also just add directly to their paradox if there's no particularly interesting consequences to be had?
+  can opportunities rolled by mages also just add directly to their paradox if there's no particularly interesting consequences to be had?
 Maybe, but that would return some of that decision making to the gm.
 Of course, if the gm can't think of anything...mmm...
   ?

 ### Reality Resists Your Magick